nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 ##### Error Correction

 Sequencing errors in the RNA-seq reads were corrected using [BayesHammer](http://bioinf.spbau.ru/en/spades/bayeshammer) which is part of SPAdes v3.5.0 genome assembly pipeline.
 The manual for this version is available [here](http://spades.bioinf.spbau.ru/release3.5.0/manual.html).
-BayesHammer is a Bayesian subclustering algorithm designed to identify and correct sequencing errors in illumina reads.
+BayesHammer is a Bayesian sub-clustering algorithm designed to identify and correct sequencing errors in Illumine reads.

 *Command Line*